cgmora12/UniversalAPI/README.md

 API to LOD

-Universal API to access and reuse Linked Open Data
+Universal API to access and reuse Linked Open Data.
+Available at https://wake.dlsi.ua.es/UniversalAPI

-npm run dev to launch the API in 8081 port.